polakowo/datadocs/docs/machine-learning/deployment-to-cloud.md

 #### Explore and transform the data

 - Explore training data to determine what to clean up and which transformations to apply.
-- Split the training dataset into training and validation, write them to a file and upload those to S3.
+- Split the training dataset into training and validation.
+- Save the datasets into files and upload them to S3.
+    - One can transform them into `RecordSet` format to do this automatically.
     - Do the same with test to use SageMaker's Batch Transform functionality to test the model.
     - The datasets should contain no headers or index, the label should occur as first column.
+    - Also upload all artifacts that are required by inference code (e.g. word vocabulary)
 - Think of ETL as a software application.
     - Wrap steps into modular, readable, reusable functions.
 - Inference pipelines: